fevemania/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My original pipeline consisted of 8 steps.
+My pipeline consisted of 8 steps.

-First, I set all global parameters used in following function at the beginning.
+* First, I set all global parameters used in following function at the beginning.

-Notably, it's important to put both image.shape and the calculation of vertices for roi in the process_img function.
-(Point 1)
+**Notably, it's important to put both image.shape and the calculation of vertices for roi in the process_img function.
-Because the roi region need to change dynamically accordingly to the resolution of input image.
+Because the roi region need to change dynamically accordingly to the resolution of input image.**

-Then I convert the color space of original image from RGB to GRAYSCALE.
+* Then I convert the color space of original image from RGB to GRAYSCALE.
+(Or to the particular range of our color select).
-And then do guassian blur to reduce noise.
+* Do guassian blur to reduce noise.
-After that the canny algorithm come in to extract edges according two thresholds.
+* After that the canny algorithm come in to extract edges according two thresholds.

-Notably, I was once try to split roi before do other matrix manipulations like blur or canny, but it seems like the canny algo will extract the edge of roi borders.
+**Notably, I was once try to split roi before do other matrix manipulations like blur or canny, but it seems like the canny algo will extract the edge of roi borders.**

-After selecting roi, It is time to draw line on it!
+* After selecting roi, It is time to draw line on it!

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by
+*** In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ***

 (1) first, seperate points into two collections, point_in_positive_slope and point_in_negative_slope